FIXMBR/3PlayerCouples/README.md

 [demo](https://youtu.be/gzuTTFQaElw)

 # Warning
-There is an issue with this method.
-It depends on your globalOffset, so anyone who wants to play your chart would have to convert it themselves
+~~There is an issue with this method.
+It depends on your globalOffset, so anyone who wants to play your chart would have to convert it themselves~~
+THIS NOW WORKS REGARDLES OF GLOBALOFFSET ASDFGJASDLKJSAD

 # Current usage: